CybersecurityFL/fc2OS/readme.md

 #FC2 Kali Virtual Machine

 The FC2 Kali Virtual Machine is located on Google Drive.
 It is a file in Open Virtualization Format (OVA).
-Import the file into your Virtual Box and you will have the full 2016.1 version of Kali Linux with training files by FC2.
+Import the file into your Virtual Box and you will have the full 2016.1 version of Kali Linux with tutorials by FC2.
 ## Instructions
+1. Download the link at the bottom of this page.
-1. Open your Oracle Virtual Box Manager
+2. Open your Oracle Virtual Box Manager
 2. In the File menu select Import Appliance.
 3. Click choose and browse and select the location of the google drive link below for fs2kali-Linux-2016.1-vbox-amd64.ova